Melbourne Orlando International Airport: Early years

 In the late 1960s and early 1970s, Eastern Airlines Boeing 727s, Douglas DC-9s and Lockheed Electras flew out of the airport.
 In June 1967 Eastern announced "The Space Corridor" from Melbourne to three centers in the space program: Huntsville, Alabama, St. Louis and Seattle.
 Eastern's "Space Corridor" was a Melbourne-Orlando-Huntsville-St. Louis-Seattle Boeing 727-100.
 In June 1967 Eastern flew nonstop Melbourne to Atlanta, Tampa and Ft.
 Lauderdale and direct to New York City (JFK Airport), Washington, D.C.
 (Dulles Airport), Boston and Miami.
 In February 1976 Eastern flew a 727 direct Los Angeles to Melbourne via Atlanta; Eastern eventually dropped Melbourne upon the airlines closure in 1991.

 In the early 1980s some ending scenes for the film Stranger Than Paradise were shot in the Melbourne area, including several plot scenes shot at the airport (as listed in the credits).People Express Airlines started nonstops to Newark, Baltimore, Columbus and Buffalo, New York in spring 1982 with Boeing 737 jets.
 They eventually scaled back to just nonstops to Newark and ended service to MLB in 1986.
 Delta Air Lines started nonstops to Atlanta in 1983 with DC-9s and upgraded to Boeing 737s and MD-80s.
+In 1999 Spirit Airlines began commercial service to the airport.

 The Authority operated a recreational vehicle site, "Port O' Call".
 This was closed and the tenants evicted in 2003.
 The intent was to use the property for commercial development.
 The Melbourne Airport Authority operates Tropical Haven (formerly Trailer Haven), a 760-site manufactured home park.